THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 b.
 Area of Operations

 1. Terrain.
 Camp Blanding features flat to gently rolling terrain with sandy soils, low-lying areas, and extensive pine and hardwood forests.
 The area includes open fields, dense underbrush, ponds, marshes, and wetlands.
-Vegetation provides concealment and limits long-range observation.
+Vegetation provides concealment and limits long-range observation to under 50 meters off improved roads.
 Roads and trails serve as likely avenues of approach for both friendly and enemy forces.
 Terrain and soil conditions may restrict vehicle movement, especially in wet areas.

 2. Weather.